cdl-geneseo/geneseo-dictionary/G/GREAT-Day.md

 # GREAT Day

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : GREAT Day

 Created by  Unknown User (jfw3), last modified by  Unknown User (saf7) on Nov 19, 2012

 GREAT Day: noun; acronym for Geneseo Recognizing Excellence, Achievement, and Talent, a day dedicated to the research and scholarship of students through presentations of their work.Wonderland, 2008 ~Word found by Tom CardotAs of 2012, 73% of students surveyed know this word, of which 66% believe it to be of local origin.(Fischer, G-M, 2012)